bigstack-oss/cube-cos-api/README.md

 The cube-cos api is a central communication mechanism in the CubeCOS written in [Go].
 Each node has its own cube-cos api and discover peer nodes by [MDNS] for cross-node communication.

-Additionally, there’re 14+ apis in the cube-cos, the cube-cos api is just one of apis which responsible for the partial native features of cube-cos currently, but it will cover more and more features in the incoming milestones.
+Additionally, there’re 14+ apis in the CubeCOS, the cube-cos api is just one of apis which responsible for the partial native features of cube-cos currently, but it will cover more and more features in the incoming milestones.

 <br/>